Yesterday was one of those days when things just didn’t go as I had hoped. You know the kind of day I’m talking about.

 What would I do?
 How would I feel?

 Now, over 2,000 years later, we know the entire story.
-It’s easy to read that and think, I would fluff the hay, move the animals and clear the space, while I waited in eager anticipation for the birth of Jesus.
+It’s easy to read and think, I would fluff the hay, move the animals and clear the space, while I waited in eager anticipation for the birth of Jesus.

 And I would have to imagine he did do some of those things.
 When a baby is coming, you prepare.
 You wait.
 You feel excitement.
 And this child wasn’t just any baby; this was the Son of God.